Rage997/iPhone_IPcamera/README.md

 # Installation

-1. Jailbreak using checkrain to open ssh port (you will need to install libusb i.e. ```apt install libusb```) and then run on one terminal:
+1. Jailbreak using checkrain and install Cydia.
+You can connect through ssh using usb connection by installing libusb (i.e. ```apt install libusb```) and then run:

 ```iproxy 44 23```

 then open a new terminal and run:

 ```ssh root@localhost -p 44```

-the default root password is <em>alpine</em>

-After first ssh connection, I reccomend to change both root and mobile passwords for security and I reccomend to update the repos.
+the default root password is <em>alpine</em>.
+After first ssh connection, I reccomend to change both root and mobile passwords for security and to update the repos.

 ```passwd root```